Likert Scale & Semantic Differential Scale

 Example of Semantic differential scale in Preely:

 Normally the scales are odd due to the opportunity of having a neutral point.
-Using an even scale minimizes the social-desirability bias.
-For now we have decided to only have odd scales.
+Using an even scale would minimize the social-desirability bias, however this is normally not a problem when using Preely, so for now we have decided to only have odd scales in Preely (and a 10-point).
 How many points on the scale you use can vary, but normally anything above nine rarely brings any extra value (except NPS).
 In Preely you can choose between three, five, seven and 10 (normally used for NPS)

 Consider the following when using these rating scales